 Emil von Maltitzis an internationally recognized South African landscape photographer and member of the International Environmental Photographers Association.
-Emil has been a finalist in International Landscape Photographer Of The Year for 3 years, and in 2017 got 2 bronze, 2 silver and 1 gold award in the Epson Panoramic Awards .
+Emil has been a finalist in International Landscape Photographer Of The Year for 3 years, was a finalist in the Natural Landscape Photographer of the Year in 2021, in 2017 got 2 bronze, 2 silver and 1 gold award in the Epson Panoramic Awards and has been a finalist in the Africa Photographic Awards and Nature' Best Photography Awards.
 He has been involved in photography for the better part of the last two decades.
 After completing his post graduate degree in Anthropology, he opted to pursue his dream and turn his passion for photography into his career.
+Academics never really let go of Emil, and he currently part time lectures photography at Vega College in Durban, along with working as a commercial photographer, and ambassador and rep for Nisi filters and Leofoto support systems.

 Along with freelance, commercial and assignment photography, Emil spends time running a number of photographic workshops.
 Well-versed and knowledgeable in the Adobe suites, Emil will be able to help and guide in photo-editing and several advanced photographic techniques during the workshop.
 A particular interest of Emil’s is the theory and practical application of advanced composition in landscape photography, which will be discussed at length during the workshops.
 More about Emil on his personal website www.limephoto.co.za